How Much Water Do You Really Need — Is Drinking When You’re Not Thirsty Dangerous?

 Subtle Threats

-Adding salt to the diet can have detrimental effects on the health of individuals with elevated , heart disease, and kidney issues, explains the nephrologist.
-The specialist considers such a “diet” an unnecessary burden and assures that the body actually gets enough water as it “requests.”
-To avoid stressing internal organs, water should not be consumed when there is no thirst, advises the nephrologist.
+Adding salt to the diet can have detrimental effects on people with elevated blood pressure, heart disease, and kidney problems, explains the nephrologist.
+The specialist considers such a “diet” an unnecessary burden and says the body signals when it needs water.
+To avoid stressing internal organs, the nephrologist advises not to drink water when you are not thirsty.
 Researchers from Harvard Medical School also confirm the dangers of excessive hydration: experiments have shown that drinking 300 ml of water every 30 minutes in an attempt to “cleanse the body of infection” has landed enthusiasts of uncontrolled drinking and athletes in the hospital with acute hyponatremia.

 When Should You Drink More?

-At the same time, doctors identify situations where increased fluid intake is justified: during intense physical exertion, when experiencing fever due to illness, or in , it is indeed recommended to drink more.
-Older adults should pay special attention to their water intake: in their bodies, the “thirst center” functions less effectively, so they are advised to drink somewhat more frequently than they feel like.
-This can help reduce signs of .
-And although researchers from Harvard Medical School indicate that drinking beyond the norm does not improve skin condition, dehydration does negatively affect it.
+Doctors identify situations where increased fluid intake is justified: during intense physical exertion, when you have a fever, or in hot weather.
+Older adults should pay special attention to their water intake: their “thirst center” works less effectively, so they are advised to drink somewhat more often than they feel like.
+This can help reduce signs of dehydration.
+Although researchers from Harvard Medical School indicate that drinking beyond the norm does not improve skin condition, dehydration does negatively affect the skin.
 Therefore, it’s sufficient to drink when the body needs it, quenching thirst as it arises.

 Excessive Drinking and Weight Loss

-Are those who believe that a large amount of water in the diet contributes to weight loss and cleanses the kidneys correct?
-Research in nutrition and exercise by American professor Brenda Davis from Virginia Tech has shown that drinking a glass of water before meals indeed helps with quicker weight loss.
-However, Barbara Rolls, a professor of intensive care at University College London, reminds us that water exits the stomach very quickly, which contradicts the idea of using it to feel full.
-Only , where liquid combines with food, might work.
+Are people who believe that large amounts of water aid weight loss and cleanse the kidneys correct?
+Research by American professor Brenda Davis from Virginia Tech has shown that drinking a glass of water before meals can help speed weight loss.
+However, Barbara Rolls, a professor, reminds us that water leaves the stomach very quickly, which contradicts the idea of using it to feel full.
+Only soups, where liquid combines with food, might help prolong fullness.
 Experts link weight loss from drinking water to the fact that plain water replaces calorie-laden sugary drinks.

 Clarifying Guidelines

 The scientific community is also clarifying the well-known recommendation from dietitians to drink 1.5 to 2 liters of water throughout the day.
-This misconception arose from a misinterpretation of some outdated guides—specifically, the book by dietitians Frederick Stare and Margaret McWilliams, “Nutrition for Good Health.”
-In the popular 1974 publication, it was stated that an adult should consume 6 to 8 daily.
-In reality, the authors meant not just water, but fluids obtained from any sources—beverages, dishes, vegetables, and fruits.
+This misconception arose from a misreading of some outdated guides—specifically the book by dietitians Frederick Stare and Margaret McWilliams, “Nutrition for Good Health.”
+In the popular 1974 publication, it was stated that an adult should consume 6 to 8 glasses daily.
+In reality, the authors meant not just water, but all fluids from sources such as beverages, dishes, vegetables, and fruits.
 American scientists Barry Popkin, Kristen D’Anci, and Irwin Rosenberg note that any product containing water is suitable for replenishing fluid losses, and there is no single norm for how much water to drink each day.

 Photo: Unsplash